chevron_left

 Moderation is key.
 While some technical terms may be necessary, aim to write in plain language that someone with general knowledge in the field can understand.
 Avoid excessive jargon or overly complex phrasing.

 You can, but keep in mind that different patent offices may have slightly different requirements.
-For instance, the USPTO allows a maximum of 150 words, while the European Patent Office (EPO) generally recommends 100–150 words.
+For instance, the USPTO allows a maximum of 150 words, while the European Patent Office (EPO) generally recommends 100 to 150 words.
 Tailoring your abstract to meet the specific guidelines of each jurisdiction is always a good idea.

 No, the abstract should focus on the key features that define the invention.
 Including every detail can make it too lengthy and confusing.
 Save intricate specifics for the specification.